 Thanks to your experience gained in your field, you can make certain tasks easier for yourself.
 You are familiar with the material and are therefore much faster on the road and therefore: productive.

 7. Loyalty: no job hopper

-Where many millennials are labelled as job hoppers, you have shown that you are loyal.
-You do not change jobs whenever there are issues, but try to make the best of every situation, both from your job and from the organisation you work for.
+Where many millennials are labeled as job hoppers, you have shown that you are loyal.
+You do not change jobs whenever there are issues, but try to make the best of every situation, both from your job and from the organization you work for.

 8. Widely applicable: assist where necessary

 As a 50-year-old you have probably had on average 3 to 15 different jobs, including often different functions.
 In addition to the job with corresponding tasks for which you have been hired, you can also easily liaise with colleagues in times of need.
 That makes you versatile.